 Contact the Law Office of Roger P. Foley, P.A.

 The crime of robbery is serious.
 Prosecutors will aggressively prosecute these types of crimes.
-If you are being charged with this crime, call our law offices to schedule a free 15 minute case strategy.
+If you are being charged with this crime, call our law offices to schedule a 5 minute free consultation.
 We want to talk to you about what you observed about the event.
 We will take depositions of the individuals involved to find out if anyone else saw anything.
 This evidence will go into creating a tailored defense specific to your case.
 We will fight your case all the way to trial; however, sometimes cases just cannot be won.
 In this situation, our attorneys will still keep on defending you by trying to convince the prosecutor and judge to change the charges or reduce the sentence.
 Know that we will be striving every inch of the way to get the best outcome possible.